 - Legal: Educating families about the legal rights of students with disabilities so that they may exercise their rights, including the right to file appeals, request mediation, and file complaints with the Office of Civil Rights and Bureau of Special Education Appeals.

-Cambridge SE-PAC views this work within an anti-racist lens.
+Cambridge SE-PAC views our work through an anti-racist lens.
 Despite the efforts of many dedicated teachers and administrators of color and white allies, we know that racism infuses every American institution, including public schools.
-Cambridge is not immune to this challenge.

 - In Cambridge and nationally, students of color are disproportionately mis-identified as having disabilities (particularly intellectual or behavioral).